p4lang/p4c/README.md

 ### Ubuntu

-A p4c pacakge is available in the following repositories for Ubuntu 20.04 and newer.
+A p4c package is available in the following repositories for Ubuntu 20.04 and newer.

 ```bash
 . /etc/os-release